-The proposed project involves the development of new streets at Terra Buona, Units 4, 5, 6, 7 in San Antonio, Texas.
-The proposed pavement areas are anticipated to include Local and Collector type streets.
-Brown clay or light tan calcareous clay to marl subgrades are anticipated.
-Cut and fill information is not available at this time.
+The proposed project involves the development of the new streets at the 153 Acre Graytown Road Tract in San Antonio, Texas.
+The proposed pavement areas are anticipated to include Local type streets.
+Cut and fill information are not available for our use at this time.
+Brown clay or tan clay subgrades are anticipated.